 This doesn’t have to be a hard ask, but rather something as simple as, “Hey Chris, I love seeing your photos on Instagram!
 We’re looking for a volunteer to help our team with church photos for social media.
 Would you be willing to help?”
 This lets the person know that they are seen as someone of value and that their talents are needed.

-4. Share stories of the impact your volunteers make
+4. Share real stories of ministry impact

+Congregations step forward when they are inspired by a clear vision rather than a list of empty slots on a spreadsheet.
 Storytelling is a powerful tool for inspiring people to action.
 When you notice a church volunteer making a difference in your community, share their stories during your weekend services.
 Similarly, volunteers often experience personal positive changes that stem from their acts of service, and sharing these stories will inspire others to volunteer.

-Remember, recruiting volunteers for church ministry provides your members with a unique opportunity to make a real difference in people's lives by serving as Jesus’ hands and feet.
+Remember, recruiting volunteers for church ministry provides your members with a unique opportunity to make a real difference in people’s lives by serving as Jesus’ hands and feet.
+Highlighting these real moments shows your community that serving leads to real formation.

-5 church volunteer motivation strategies
+5 Church volunteer motivation strategies

 Volunteers often need encouragement and appreciation to stay energized and motivated.
 Here are some simple but effective ways your church can help.
+If your church struggles to keep volunteers, you may have a motivation issue.
+Volunteers often need encouragement and appreciation to stay energized and motivated.
+Here are some simple but effective ways your church can help.

 1. Connect service to the discipleship journey